Adam Bighill

-Adam Bighill (born October 16, 1988) is a gridiron football linebacker for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-Bighill made his professional debut with the BC Lions in 2011.
+Adam Bighill (born October 16, 1988) is an American professional football linebacker for the Calgary Stampeders of the Canadian Football League (CFL).
+He is a three-time Grey Cup champion, winning with the BC Lions in 2011 and twice more with the Winnipeg Blue Bombers in 2019 and 2021.
+He is a three-time winner of the CFL's Most Outstanding Defensive Player Award and is a six-time CFL All-Star and eight-time CFL West All-Star.
+He also spent time with the New Orleans Saints of the National Football League (NFL).
 He played college football for the Central Washington Wildcats.
-He also spent time with the New Orleans Saints of the National Football League (NFL).